we can help with all your landscaping near Morristown Nj, New Vernon, Harding, Mendham, Randolph or other neighboring towns.

 Dig Organic Matter Into Soil

-Use a rototiller to loosen soil to a depth of 6 to 8 inches.
+Use a rototiller to loosen the soil to a depth of 6 to 8 inches.
 Remove any debris you unearth, including rocks.
 Add and till in 2 to 3 inches of organic matter.
 Organic matter helps improve soil aeration and water retention and enhances the microbial population in your soil.
 The bottom line is that organic matter makes your soil healthier.
 Till in fertilizer or lime based on the results of your soil test.

 Rake Soil Level

 Rake soil level, and ensure that it’s one inch below the grade of sprinkler heads or paved areas, like sidewalks, patios or driveways.
-Raking evens out the surface and also creates loose soil particles, which are ideal for grass roots to sink into.
+Raking evens out the surface and also creates loose soil particles, which are ideal for grassroots to sink into.
 Soil needs to be moist when you lay sod.
 Water it well 24 to 48 hours before installation.

 Start laying turf along a straight edge, such as a patio, a fence, flower bed or driveway.
 Work with whole pieces, laying them one at a time, end to end.
-Avoid walking on the sod as you lay it, and rake out any footprints you make in soil as you go.
+Avoid walking on the sod as you lay it, and rake out any footprints you make in the soil as you go.
 Work to smooth out any wrinkles in the sod.
 Pat sod carefully into place, so there aren’t any air pockets between soil and sod.